JuliaKleber/MeineRezepte/README.md

 This is a React application for managing and searching recipes.

+Given that this app is intended for my personal use only, user authentication has been omitted for simplicity.
+Instead of using a regular database, I store the recipes in a simple JSON file.
+This means the recipes don't have unique IDs.

 ## Features

 - Add new recipes
 - Search for recipes by keywords
 - View selected recipes
 - Update and delete recipes
+- Upon login, the recipes of the month, i.e. recipes where the ingredients are in season, are shown

 ## Built with